spacetelescope/nirspec_pipe_testing_tool/README.md

 to download the files the tool is calling, and change the corresponding paths in the configuration file.
 - The output in the terminal can be a bit overwhelming if there was a failed test or an error.
-The html report is much clearer to understand what happened.
+In the html report is much clearer to understand what happened.
+- In the ```utils``` directory there is a text file named ```terminal_commands_calwebb_spec2_steps.txt```.
+This file contains all the commands you can use from the terminal for running calwebb spec2 steps.
+As part of the testing campaign, it is important that you run the pipeline from the command line and that you make sure that the outcome intermediary files are the same as those ran with the testing tool.
+This sanity check is minor but important to verify.
 - Remember that:
 a) Whenever you need to read either the main or science headers of a file, you can always use the ```read_hdr.py``` script located in the ```utils``` directory of